Last Updated: 07/01/2018 | July 1st, 2018

 With the cost of higher education rising dramatically each year, should you forgo college* and instead use that money to travel the world?
-It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen or sophomores.
-In their e-mails, they express a desire to pursue higher education but, at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
+It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen and sophomores.
+In their emails, they express a desire to pursue higher education, but at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
 School doesn’t seem to be a good fit for them at the moment.

 I have trouble answering this question.
-For starters, it’s a very personal decision to make, one based on your individual goals and desires.
-I can’t know what is right for you – only you know your heart’s true desire (and I certainly don’t want angry parents emailing me!).
-Plus, I personally don’t like giving strangers such life changing advice when I don’t know much about them.
+For starters, it’s a very personal decision, based on one’s individual goals and desires.
+I can’t know what is right for you.
+Only you know your heart’s true desire (and I certainly don’t want angry parents emailing me!).
+Plus, I personally don’t like giving strangers such life-changing advice when I don’t know much about them.

-But while everyone’s situation is different, these e-mails bring up a topic to think about: when you are young and unsure of yourself, is school worth it?
+But while everyone’s situation is different, these emails bring up a topic to think about: when you’re young and unsure of yourself, is school worth it?
 Or is it better to pursue your current interests and dreams while you work out why you want to go to school?

-I think most young people should delay school if they don’t know why they want to go there — regardless of whether it is to travel or not.
+I think most young people should delay school — regardless of whether it’s to travel — if they don’t know why they want to go.

 Now, there is nothing more important than education.
-You should, of course, continue educating yourself your entire life – learning should never be confined to just your time in classrooms.
-I constantly attend business and travel conferences, read, listen to podcasts, and speak with experts to advance my own knowledge.
+You should, of course, continue educating yourself your entire life.
+Learning should never be confined to just your time in classrooms.
+I constantly attend business and travel conferences, read books, listen to podcasts, and speak with experts to advance my own knowledge.
 I’m always working to learn, grow, and educate myself.

-If you’re a driven individual, whether you go attend college or not will not necessarily be an indicator of your future success.
-Take Steve Jobs, Einstein, Mozart, Ford, Mrs. Fields, Bill Gates, Michael Dell, and Da Vinci, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg for example – these individuals have accomplished great things without completing formal learning programs.
+If you’re driven, whether you attend college or not will not necessarily be an indicator of your future success.
+Take Steve Jobs, Einstein, Mozart, Da Vinci, Henry Ford, Mrs. Fields, Bill Gates, Michael Dell, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg, for example.
+They all accomplished great things without completing formal learning programs.
 Why?
-Because they were driven, smart, and understood the value of learning itself.
+Because they were driven and smart, and they understood the value of learning itself.

-But let’s look at some statistics on the growing cost of an education:
+But let’s look at some statistics on the growing cost of getting an education:

 As you can see, the cost of college has gone up much, much, much faster than incomes or other consumer goods!

-I know friends from other countries who have said tuition rates have increased greatly for them, even in the UK, where they are raising tuition to 9,000 GBP per year — a 3x increase since 2006, and a 9x increase since 1998!
+I know friends from other countries who have said that tuition rates have increased greatly for them, too, even in the UK, where they are raising it to 9,000 GBP per year — a threefold increase since 2006 and a ninefold increase since 1998!
 (That’s a big increase, especially since their high taxes are supposed to cover this!)

 And all of that is without taking into consideration the cost of housing or books!

-So with college as expensive as it is, why should an 18-year-old go off to school when he/she has no idea what he/she wants?
+So with college as expensive as it is, why should an 18-year-old go off to school with no idea of what he or she wants?

-Now, this isn’t necessarily the socially acceptable answer in the U.S., but I think those other countries are on to something.
-School and education are important, but school is wasted time when you are a bored, rudderless freshman?
+Now, this isn’t necessarily the socially acceptable answer in the US, but I think those other countries are onto something.
+School and education are important, but isn’t it wasted time if you’re a bored, rudderless freshman?
 College students often switch majors multiple times, waste semesters partying, or earn degrees they don’t use because they weren’t really sure what they wanted while they were studying.

 I think school is important and useful if you have an idea of what you want to get out of it.
 And if you don’t, don’t go.
 Work, volunteer, take up hobbies, or travel the world instead.

-Travel is an education in itself, giving you the opportunity to learn about both yourself and the world.
-Travel has taught me how to engage different personalities and nationalities, how to be more independent, and how to survive in uncomfortable situations.
-Exploring the world definitely forces you to grow up, and, sometimes, gives you direction in life.
+Travel is an education in itself, giving you the opportunity to learn about both yourself and the world at large.
+Travel has taught me how to engage different kinds of personalities and nationalities, how to be more independent, and how to survive in uncomfortable situations.
+Exploring the world definitely forces you to grow up and — sometimes — gives you direction in life.